larocque492/cartograms4all/README.md

 ## Setting up the Project for Development
 1. Have NPM set up on your system
-2. `cd app && npm install && cd ..`
+2. `cd app && npm install && npm build && cd ..`

 Your system is now set up for development.

-If you plan on working with sass, make sure you run `gulp` within the app directory to have it auto-compile the scss changes into style.css.
-> You may need to globally install gulp on your system (`npm install -g gulp`).
+If you're working on the style of the site, run gulp in the main directory to have it autocompile your scss changes into the main stylesheet.
+Otherwise you will need to compile your changes manually before you can see their effect.

 ## File overview